ardaakmanlar/excel-filter-tool/README.md

 This project was developed during my internship at **FERNUS**, an educational technology company based in Ankara, Turkey.

-FERNUS needed a simple tool to automate the summarization of Excel files used in book packaging.
+FERNUS needed a tool to track the packaging status of books by brand and category from Excel files.

-This app was built to replace the slow and error-prone manual process.
+This app was built to automate that process and provide clear summaries of what’s done and what remains.

+It was built for internal use at FERNUS to help track book packaging progress more easily across brands and categories.

 It provides a clean interface to:
 - Upload Excel files from the production workflow
 - Group data by brand and category
 - Classify books as **Katmanlı / Katmansız**
 - Export styled summary reports in Excel format

----

 ## 🚀 Features